-The IKEA Foundation and The Rockefeller Foundation on Monday announced that they will join forces to set up a $1 billion global platform to fight climate change and energy poverty.
+On Monday, the IKEA Foundation and The Rockefeller Foundation announced that they will join forces to set up a $1 billion global platform to fight climate change and energy poverty.

-The new global platform will oversee the organisations’ combined matching funds.
+The new global platform will oversee the organizations’ combined matching funds.